-Casteel joined Henry County Medical Center in 2005 and has a BBA with a Major in Accounting from the University of Memphis and an MBA with a concentration in Health Administration from Bethel University.
+Casteel joined Henry County Medical Center in 2005 as its Chief Financial Officer and became the Chief Executive Officer in 2017.
+She has a BBA with a Major in Accounting from the University of Memphis and an MBA with a concentration in Health Administration from Bethel University.
 She is also a Certified Public Accountant.
 Before joining Henry County Medical Center she held the position of Controller and Compliance Officer for Gateway Medical Center in Clarksville, Tennessee and before that as Auditor for both KPMG in Nashville and Shreveport, LA, and Deloitte & Touche in Memphis.
-Casteel is an active member of the Tennessee Hospital Association and the Hospital Alliance of Tennessee.
-She is an alumni with the West Star Leadership Program, an active member with Paris-Lakeway Kiwanis, serves on the Tennessee Hospital Association Investment Committee Board, and a supporter of St. Jude Children’s Hospital in hopes for a cure to childhood cancer.
+Casteel is an active member of the Tennessee Hospital Association and a member of its Board and several committees.
+She is an alumni with the West Star Leadership Program, an active member with Paris-Lakeway Kiwanis (and currently serves as its President), and a supporter of St. Jude Children’s Hospital in hopes for a cure to childhood cancer.

 Chief Financial Officer